Thinking about the body

 The age at which puberty starts is usually between the ages of between 8 and 14 years old, but it takes a number of years to complete and is a slow and gradual process.
 Young people who are born with a female body usually start puberty earlier than those who were born male-bodied.
-See NHS Choices for more information about the signs of puberty and when you might expect to see them.
+See the NHS Website for more information about the signs of puberty and when you might expect to see them.

 During puberty, the release of sex hormones by either the testes (in people assigned male at birth) or the ovaries (in people assigned female at birth) leads to a range of bodily changes, including: growth of pubic hair and hair on the legs, armpits, etc; development of breasts (in people assigned female at birth) and increase in size of the testes and penis (in people assigned male at birth); the beginning of periods (in people assigned female at birth) or erections and ‘wet dreams’ (in people assigned male at birth).
-Both males and females will experience a growth spurt, which tends to occur earlier in females than males.
+Both males and females will experience a growth spurt, which tends to occur earlier in females than in males.
 The start of periods and the production of means that fertility develops during this time.
 This is also a period of change in relation to emotional, identity, and sexuality development.

 For young people who are experiencing gender dysphoria, puberty can often be a time of increased distress as their body develops differently to that which is in line with their gender identity.
 For some young people, this is the point at which they seek a referral to GIDS, and can also be a worry for pre-pubescent children who are concerned about the changes ahead.
 Although physical intervention (i.e. hormone blockers) is one way in which some young people decide to manage puberty [see website section about physical interventions], this is not the preferred or most suitable choice for everyone.
-There are other, non-medical, ways which some young people manage their bodies which they find reduces some of their distress.
+There are other, non-medical, ways in which some young people manage their bodies which they find reduces some of their distress.

 Why does puberty happen?
 Here’s the science!

 The part of the brain called the hypothalamus activates a hormone called Gonadotropin-Releasing Hormone (GnRH) which then prompts the pituitary gland (another part of the brain) to communicate (by the release of Follicle Stimulating Hormone and Luteinizing Hormone) with parts of the body that make the sex hormones.
-In in people assigned male at birth, this is the testes, which produce testosterone and in natal females, the ovaries which produce oestrogen.
+In people assigned male at birth, this is the testes, which produce testosterone and in natal females, the ovaries which produce oestrogen.
 Both males and females have both testosterone and oestrogen in their bodies, so it is technically incorrect to call them ‘male’ or ‘female’ sex hormones; in fact it is more to do with the balance of these substances within the body (i.e. males have a higher ratio of testosterone to oestrogen and vice versa).
-The hormone blocking treatment prescribed to some young people who attend GIDS is a GnRH agonist, which means that that pituitary gland does not receive the message to release FSH and LH, and thus the progression of puberty is delayed.
+The hormone-blocking treatment prescribed to some young people who attend GIDS is a GnRH agonist, which means that that pituitary gland does not receive the message to release FSH and LH, and thus the progression of puberty is delayed.

 For more information about puberty, visit the following sites: